Donnington, Berkshire

-Donnington is an English suburban village in the civil parish of Shaw-cum-Donnington, just north of the town of Newbury, Berkshire.
+Donnington is a village in the civil parish of Shaw-cum-Donnington in West Berkshire, England.
+It is located north of the town of Newbury.
 It contains a ruined medieval castle and a Strawberry Hill Gothic mansion.

 Notable buildings

 Castle

 Donnington Castle, a ruined medieval castle of some historical significance, was the home of Richard Abberbury the Elder.
-The second Battle of Newbury (27 October 1644) was fought between |Newbury and Donnington as an attack on the castle, which was held for the Royalists by Sir John Boys.
+The second Battle of Newbury (27 October 1644) was fought between Newbury and Donnington as an attack on the castle, which was held for the Royalists by Sir John Boys.
 The main entrance range of Donnington Castle House was built in 1648 to incorporate an earlier lodge.

 Hospital almshouses

 Donnington Hospital almshouses, founded in 1393, form the oldest charity in the county, although others formed later had older charities merged into them.
 Robert Beaugraunt is recorded as minister of the poor in 1412.
 The earliest current building dates from 1602, but the complex is wide-ranging, with additional modern almshouses having been built in Bucklebury and Iffley.